Casey Pierro-Zabotel: Playing career

 Pierro-Zabotel began the season on the Penguins' ECHL affiliate, the Wheeling Nailers, but was assigned to Wilkes-Barre/Scranton on January 21, 2010.
 At the time of his reassignment, he was second in team scoring with 33 points in 38 games.

 In February 2011, it was announced that he was loaned to the Cincinnati Cyclones of the ECHL, who are not affiliated with the Penguins.
-Prior to the start of the 2011-12 ECHL season, the Wheeling Nailers traded Pierro-Zabotel to the Bakersfield Condors for future considerations.
+Prior to the start of the 2011–12 season, the Wheeling Nailers traded Pierro-Zabotel to the Bakersfield Condors for future considerations.

-After the 2011-12 season, his entry-level contract with the Pittsburgh Penguins organization expired.
+After the 2011–12 season, his entry-level contract with the Pittsburgh Penguins organization expired.
 Pierro-Zabotel was not re-signed by the Condors and became a free agent on July 1, 2012.
 On September 27, he signed with the Gwinnett Gladiators of the ECHL.

-On July 5, 2013, Pierro-Zabotel signed his first European contract, agreeing to a one-year deal with German second tier club, Lausitzer Füchse of the DEL2.
+On July 5, 2013, Pierro-Zabotel signed his first European contract, agreeing to a one-year contract with German second tier club, Lausitzer Füchse of the DEL2.
 He eventually returned to the Gwinnett Gladiators, where he had spent the majority of his 2012-13 season.

 On July 16, 2014, Pierro-Zabotel re-signed with the Gwinnett Gladiators but was traded at the deadline to the Florida Everblades on March 12, 2015.
-On August 6, 2015, he continued his career in the ECHL, signing a one-year contract with reigning Champions, the Allen Americans.
+On August 6, 2015, he continued his career in the ECHL, signing a one-year contract with reigning champions, the Allen Americans.
 In the 2015–16 season, Pierro-Zabotel quickly transitioned to become an integral contributor to the Americans offence, posting 15 goals and 47 points in 58 regular season games.
-With 16 post-season points, Pierro-Zabotel helped Allen retain the ECHL Championship.
+With 16 playoff points, Pierro-Zabotel helped Allen retain the ECHL championship.

-As a free agent in the off-season, Pierro-Zabotel opted to join his seventh ECHL club, in agreeing to a one-year deal with the Colorado Eagles on August 11, 2016.
+As a free agent in the off-season, Pierro-Zabotel opted to join his seventh ECHL club in agreeing to a one-year deal with the Colorado Eagles on August 11, 2016.
 In his lone season with the Eagles, Pierro-Zabotel claimed his second consecutive Kelly Cup, posting 15 points in 24 playoff appearances.

 After a second stint with the Allen Americans, Pierro-Zabotel continued his tenure in the ECHL, agreeing to terms with the Adirondack Thunder on September 3, 2019.